Mustang District: Divisions

 Traditionally, Mustang District has been divided into four social and geographical regions.
 From south to north they are: Thak Satsae (also known as lower Thak Khola), Panchgaon (upper Thak Khola) and Baragaon (mostly considered part of Thak Khola, sometime called lower Lo) in Lower Mustang and Lo Tsho Dyun or (also known simply as Lo) in Upper Mustang, though it is becoming increasingly difficult to distinguish between areas along social lines as different castes and ethnic people started to live all over the region.

 Thak Khola

 Along the Kali Gandaki River in Lower Mustang, the Thakali are the dominant ethnic group.
 The area, extending from Ghasa in south to district headquarter Jomsom in the north, is known as Thak Khola ("Thak River").
 The area was ruled by a Tibetan ruler till 1786, when it was included in Nepal.
 Historically, the region was under Tibetan ruler, but after 1786, it was included in Nepal.
-Ethnically, Thakalis are categorized as Tamang Thakalis from Thak Satsae, and Mawatan Thakali and Yhulkasompaimhi Thakalis from Panchgaon.
+Ethnically, Thakalis are categorised as Tamang Thakalis from Thak Satsae, and Mawatan Thakali and Yhulkasompaimhi Thakalis from Panchgaon.
 The languages spoken by Thakalis fall in Tibeto-Burman category, and they believe in Buddhism.